dustinhayes/json-native/README.md

 ## `#stringify(subject)`

 This takes any valid javascript type and converts it to json format.
-For most types this not be any different than `JSON.stringify`.
-For Dates, RegExps and Functions how ever, this will provide a key to allow the value to be converted back to it's native form.
+For most types this will not be any different than `JSON.stringify`.
+For Dates, RegExps and Functions however, this will provide a key to allow the value to be converted back to it's native form.

 ```javascript
 var jn = require('json-native');